dsanson/writer.vim/README.rst

 ::

     cd ~/.vim/bundle
-    git clone git://github.com/honza/writer.vim
+    git clone git://github.com/dsanson/writer.vim

 Usage
 -----

 Run ``:WriterToggle`` to toggle the writing settings.

-**Note**: the plugin doesn't work in terminal vim.
-Please use MacVim, gVim and the like.
+**Note**: ~~the plugin doesn't work in terminal vim.
+Please use MacVim, gVim and the like.~~ [In this fork, I've tried to separate out the gui-only settings from the settings that should work from the console as well.
+So this should work okay in terminal vim -- David]

 Contributing and feedback
 -------------------------